Q: WHAT IS OUR LEAD TIME TO START A PROJECT?

-Q: CAN EVERY CONCRETE SLAB/FLOOR BE POLISHED?
+Q: CAN ANY CONCRETE FLOOR BE POLISHED?

 Q: WHAT IS POLYASPARTIC COATING?

-A. ORIGINAL POLYASPARTIC CHEMISTRY
+A: ORIGINAL POLYASPARTIC CHEMISTRY

 Was originally introduced around the early 1990s making it a relatively new class of concrete coating.
 Polyaspartic is actually an aliphatic polyurea as it is derived from the chemical reaction of aliphatic polyisocyanate component and a polyaspartic ester component, which is a new type of amine/diamine functional coreactant for aliphatic polyisocyanate.

 To make a long story short this product is superior in performance to all epoxy coatings as it is more durable, more abrasion resistant, cures more rapidly and at much lower 0C temp.

 Q: WHERE IS POLYASPARTIC COATING BEST APPLICATION?